'48 by James Herbert

 - Finished reading it on August 22, 2007

 - Most of the time with a short story collection there are three categories the stories fall into: the bad, the good and the excellent.
 Most of the stories generally end up in the good category; they are good, solid, enjoyable reads.
-Monteleone's Fearful Symmetries is one of those rare ones where the bulk of the stories end up in the excellent category.
+Monteleone's FEARFUL SYMMETRIES is one of those rare ones where the bulk of the stories end up in the excellent category.
 I literally would go from one awesome story to the next awesome story.
 And I don't think that there was a single loser or bad story in the entire book.
 Then throw in that there are over 26 stories and almost 500 pages and you have a hell of a deal.
 There is no way you can lose with this book.
 It is that good, or should I say excellent.
 Go out and buy it now!
 I found it very difficult to do but I narrowed my favorites down to these seven.

 "Identity Crisis" - A man fired from his job gets revenge on his boss.